2021 research projects

 In late 2018, CHSD was engaged to undertake an evaluation of the Improving Social Connectedness of Older Australians project pilot, a ‘Better Ageing’ initiative of the ‘2018-19 More Choices for a Longer Life Budget Package’.

-The pilot project is implementing an intervention to improve social connectedness amongst older Australians and is testing delivery of these methods through two Primary Health Networks (PHNs).
-The objective is to review and adapt existing models and frameworks (where relevant) that focus on processes and ‘connection’ interventions that increase the social connectedness of older Australians who are assessed by their primary health care professional and / or community based service providers as having, or being at high risk of, social isolation and / or loneliness.
-Implementation of these models commenced mid-2019.
-The two pilot sites are Perth South PHN and Nepean Blue Mountains PHN.
-The Australian College of Mental Health Nurses is funded as the project manager and is engaged in co-design and oversighting implementation of the pilots.
+The pilot project implemented an intervention to improve social connectedness amongst older Australians and tested delivery of these methods through two Primary Health Networks (PHNs).
+The objective was to review and adapt existing models and frameworks (where relevant) that focus on processes and ‘connection’ interventions that increase the social connectedness of older Australians who are assessed by their primary health care professional or community based service providers as having, or being at high risk of, social isolation and / or loneliness.
+The pilot commenced in January 2019 and concluded in June 2021 however, during this period project activities were suspended for approximately six months due to the impact of COVID-19.
+The two pilot sites, Perth South PHN and Nepean Blue Mountains PHN, each implemented an individual-level strategy to directly assist lonely and socially isolated older people, supported by a complementary suite of asset-based community development strategies.
+The Australian College of Mental Health Nurses was funded as the project manager and was engaged in co-design and oversighting implementation of the pilots.

 What we did